Remuneration: How to get employee pay right

 All employees’ efforts should help the business achieve its goals and they should be rewarded accordingly.

-Pay parity is a general concept of paying people fairly for performing the same job, regardless of employer, sector, the employee’s gender etc. Parity does include allowing for some differentials, like location, performance, and experience.
+Pay parity (or pay equity) is a general concept of paying people fairly for performing the same job, regardless of employer, sector, the employee’s gender etc. Parity does include allowing for some differentials, like location, performance, and experience.

 Pay parity is important for employers to keep in mind, because without it you run the risk of losing touch with what people could earn elsewhere or finding your employees are unhappy when they compare their remuneration to that of others inside or outside the business.